KarinaScalabrini/tickets_back/README.md

-# Instalar o Sequelize CLI (se ainda não fez isso)
+# Instalar dependencias do projeto
 npm install sequelize-cli

 # Executar as migrations